ptudor/satellite-blink/README.md

 # satellite-blink
 ATTiny85 code to blink the count of GNSS satellites in view from a NMEA stream

+Used in my [PA6H GPS](https://www.tindie.com/products/ptudor/pa6h-gps-for-tinytrak-and-microtrak/) for APRS available on Tindie.

 Requires TinyGPS++ Library.

 ### TinyGPS++